 Caraballo’s experience has helped her understand the needs of the city’s local business community and reinforces her focus toward business growth and expansion.
 Additionally, Caraballo looks forward to working on challenging issues and intends to assist the City with maintaining a balanced budget.

-She has been married to her husband, Ben, for 16 years.
+She has been married to her husband, Ben, more than 16 years.
 They have two children, Antonio and Anaiah.
 As a family, the Caraballo’s enjoy the staples of PSL -- spending their free time visiting local attractions such as the Botanical Gardens, the St. Lucie River, events at the Civic Center and watching the Mets play ball.

 “I am not just a council member, I am your neighbor and I am honored to serve the people I love and the community I call home.”